SalesforceCloudServices/ltng-support-fieldset-list/README.md

 ##### Run the Demos

 Thats it.
 See the [How to Use](#how-to-use) section for how to use the app.

-@CHANGE: Remove the `Known Issue` section if record types are not needed, -- otherwise, make the following changes in this section

 #### -- Known Issue -- Add the missing permissions on the permission set